LucaGr-git/MinecraftMazer/README.md

 # Run (Normal Mode)
 ./mazeRunner

-# Run (with enhancement flag)
-./mazeRunner -enhancement      # For Luca & Tommy branches ./mazeRunner -enhancemode      # For Alysha branch
 ```

 > Note that you will need to set up a Minecraft spigot server that runs on a compatible version with the mccp library

 ---

-If you’d like, I can also include a **“Future Improvements”** section (e.g. multi-player support, 3D minimap, biome-aware maze generation) to make the README look even more complete for submission.
-Would you like me to add that as well?